wiz0u/WTelegramBot/README.md

 ﻿# WTelegramBot

-WTelegramBot is a full rewrite in pure C# of the Bot API server, presenting the same methods as library Telegram.Bot for easy [migration](#migration).
+WTelegramBot is a full rewrite in pure C# of Telegram Bot API server, presenting the same methods as the Telegram.Bot library for easy [migration](#migration).

 The library is built on top of [WTelegramClient](https://wiz0u.github.io/WTelegramClient) to connect directly to Telegram Client API and gives you additional control over your bot, updates and call methods normally impossible to use with Bot API.